Phoenix-101914/Micromouse/README.md

 # Micromouse
 Firmware for a Micromouse robot implementing the Flood Fill algorithm for autonomous maze solving.
 The current implementation focuses on grid-based path planning and navigation logic.
 Upcoming features include PID control for motor precision and integration with IR sensors for real-time wall detection and feedback control.
+Uses UCLA IEEE simulator to check the algorithm, currently includes algorithm to return to start that needs to be improved